Different Stages of a Civil Suit : An Overview

 Framing or settlement of issues by the court

-A case is for settling some dispute put forth by one party and denied by the other at rest.
-It may be either an issue of fact or an issue of law (Order XIV Rule 1 of the CPC.
+A case is instituted to settle some dispute put forth by one party and denied by the other.
+It may be either an issue of fact or an issue of law, under Order XIV Rule 1 of the CPC.

-On reading the plaint, the written statement and hearing the parties, the court shall find out the issues of facts or issues of law on which the parties are in dispute.
+On reading the plaint, the written statement and hearing the parties, the court shall determine the issues of facts or issues of law on which the parties are in dispute.

-The court may issue judgment and its decree on every issue of fact or issue of law after reading the pleadings, examining the witnesses and hearing the parties (Order XIV Rule 2 of the CPC.
+The court may pronounce judgment and pass a decree on every issue of fact or issue of law after reading the pleadings, examining the witnesses and hearing the parties, under Order XX.

 Disposal of the suit at the first hearing

-At the first hearing of a suit if the court thinks that the parties are not at issue on any question of fact or question of law the court can pronounce its judgment ( Order XV Rule 1 of the CPC).
+At the first hearing of a suit if the court thinks that the parties are not in dispute on any question of fact or question of law the court can pronounce its judgment (Order XV Rule 1 of the CPC).

-Even if some questions of fact law exist the court can frame those issues and may pronounce judgment if it thinks that no further argument or evidence is required and it will not end up in injustice.
+Even if some questions of fact or law exist the court can frame those issues and may pronounce judgment if it thinks that no further argument or evidence is required and it will not result in injustice.

-If the finding in a case at the first hearing of a case is not sufficient for a decision the court shall continue with further hearing, evidence, and argument.
+If the finding at the first hearing of a case is not sufficient for a decision the court shall continue with further hearing, evidence, and argument.

 Presentation of list, summons to & attendance of witnesses

-Not later than 15 days from the settling of issues the parties shall present in the court a list of witnesses whom they propose to call to give evidence or to produce documents and obtain summons to them (Order XVI Rule 1of the CPC).
+Not later than 15 days from the settling of issues the parties shall present in the court a list of witnesses whom they propose to call to give evidence or to produce documents and obtain summons for them, under Order XVI Rule 1 of the CPC.

-The parties shall have to bear the expense of serving the summons and pay it to the court.
+The parties shall have to bear the expense of serving the summons and pay the requisite charges to the court.
 The party should deposit within 7 days of application such sum ordered by the court towards travel expenses.
-The court can permit even the party to effect service of such summons.
+The court can permit even a party to the suit to effect service of such summons.

 A party desirous of obtaining any summons for the attendance of any witness shall file in court an application stating the purpose for which the witness is proposed to be summoned.
-It shall be done within 5 days of presenting the list of witnesses (Order XVI Rule 2 of the CPC).
+It shall be done within 5 days of presenting the list of witnesses, under Order XVI Rule 2 of the CPC.

 Every summons shall state the time, place, and purpose of attendance of the witness.
-The summons to witness may be either to give evidence or to produce any document.
-If the person, without lawful excuse, fails to attend or to produce document the court may issue a proclamation requiring him to attend the court.
+The summons to a witness may be either to give evidence or to produce any document.
+If the person, without lawful excuse, fails to attend or to produce the document the court may issue a proclamation requiring him to attend the court.
 The court can issue a warrant to arrest the person and make an order for attachment of his property.
-If witnesses appear attachment may be withdrawn.
-The court can sell his attached property too (Order XVI Rule 5 of the CPC).
+If the witness appears attachment may be withdrawn.
+The court can sell his attached property too, under Order XVI Rule 5 of the CPC.

 Evidence of parties taken by the court / commissioner

-The examination-in-chief of a witness shall be on affidavit (it is called proof affidavit) the copies of which shall be supplied to the opposite party.
+The examination-in-chief of a witness shall be on affidavit, the copies of which shall be supplied to the opposite party.
 If the witness relies on some documents the proof and admissibility of them would be decided by the court.

-The cross examination and reexamination of the parties shall be taken either by the court or by the commissioner appointed by it.
-The court or the commissioner can record his remarks as it thinks material respecting the behavioural attributes of any witness.
+The cross examination and re-examination of the witnesses shall be taken either by the court or by the commissioner appointed by it.
+The court or the commissioner can record his remarks as it thinks material respecting the demeanour of any witness.

-When any question put to a person is objected to by the other party, the court can allow it on merit.
+When any question put to a person is objected to by the other party, the court can allow or disallow it on merits.
 The court then shall take down that question, answer, the objection and the name of the person making it together with the court’s decision thereon.

-The commissioner shall return such evidence together with his report in writing to the court, normally within sixty days.
+The commissioner shall return such evidence together with his report in writing to the court, normally within sixty days, but courts can and do fix different time periods in the commission order itself under Order XXVI Rule 14 of the CPC.

-When a witness has to leave the court’s jurisdiction the court can take evidence any time after the institution of the suit when somebody applies for it.
+When a witness has to leave the court’s jurisdiction the court can take evidence any time after the institution of the suit when a party applies for it.

 Issue of Commission: In incidental proceedings